Phase transitions and composite order in $\mathrm{U}(1)^N$ lattice London models: Results and discussion

-Finally, we test another aspect of the hypothesis that van der Waals-type forces between directed loops is a ``microscopic" reason why phase transitions in multicomponent gauge theories are first order.
-That is, in terms of vortex proliferation, both the direct phase transition and the transition from low-temperature to superfluid phase involve proliferation of composite integer flux vortex loops.
-Because composite vortices can be viewed as bound states of electrically charged strings they have van-der-Waals attractive forces, leading to phase separation of vortex tangles.
-The phase transition from the superfluid to the normal state is driven by non-composite fractional vortex loops, such as (1,0,0,0,...) in the background of proliferated composite vortices (1,1,1,1,...).
-However, in the dual picture the same transition can be mapped to proliferation of composite directed loops if one approaches the phase transition from the symmetric phase.\cite{Svistunov2015} This hypothesis leads to the expectation that the phase transition from superfluid to normal state is also first order.
+Finally, we test another aspect of the hypothesis that van der Waals-type forces between directed loops are a ``microscopic" reason why phase transitions in multicomponent gauge theories are discontinuous.
+In terms of vortex proliferation, both the direct transition and the superconducting transition from the fully ordered to the composite-order phase involve proliferation of composite integer-flux vortex loops.
+Because composite vortices can be viewed as bound states of electrically charged strings, they have van der Waals attractive forces, potentially leading to phase separation of vortex tangles.
+The superfluid transition from the composite-order to the disordered phase is driven by noncomposite fractional vortex loops such as $(1,0,0,...)$ in a background of proliferated composite vortices $(1,1,1,...)$.
+However, in the dual picture the same transition can be mapped to proliferation of directed composite loops if one approaches the transition from the disordered phase.\cite{Svistunov2015} The hypothesis thus also leads to the expectation that the superfluid transition is discontinuous.

-We demonstrate that the transitions from a state with only superfluid order to a completely disordered state are discontinuous, at least for $N = 3$ and $N = 4$, and at least close to the bicritical point.
+We demonstrate that the superfluid transition \emph{is} discontinuous, at least for $N = 3$ and $N = 4$, and at least close to the bicritical point.
 Our evidence for this is the bimodality of energy distributions, which becomes more pronounced with increasing system size.
-As an example we show histograms of action density $\beta H/L^3$ for the neutral transition for $N = 3$ and $q = 6$ for the system sizes $L = 20, 24, 32$ (Fig.~\ref{hist}).
-All the neutral transitions in the phase diagrams for $N = 3$ and $N = 4$ in Fig.~\ref{phase_diag} show such bimodality of energy distributions.
+As an example we show distributions of action density $\beta H/L^3$ for the superfluid transition for $N = 3$ and $q = 6$ for the system sizes $L = 20, 24, 32$ (Fig.~\ref{hist}).
+All the superfluid transitions in the phase diagrams for $N = 3$ and $N = 4$ in Fig.~\ref{phase_diag} show such bimodality of energy distributions.